augeas/BirdSpider/README.md

 ### Clone the repo and build the containers:

+For quick deployment (for testing, or for small scale production use) BirdSpider can be deployed in Docker as outlined below using the Dockerfiles and docker-compose included in the project.
+For larger installations, it may be desirable to split out and run the Neo4j and Solr containers separately to the BirdSpider tasks (which run on Celery and Redis).
+This can be done by changing the appropriate settings for the locations of the Neo4j and Solr hosts .

 Make sure you have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/) installed.
 Clone the repository, make a copy of the example "run.sh" script, then build/pull the containers.